abd2re/ib-notes-save/TOK Exhibition.md

-1. ~~What counts as knowledge?~~
 2. Are some types of knowledge more useful than others?
 3. What features of knowledge have an impact on its reliability?
 4. On what grounds might we doubt a claim?
 5. What counts as good evidence for a claim?